What Does a PCOS Belly Look Like?

 What does a PCOS belly look like?

 Women’s bodies come in a variety of shapes and sizes.
-When they put on weight, fat rarely deposits uniformly all over the body; instead, it will settle predominantly around the waist, hips, or thighs, leading to a variety of standardized body shapes.
+When they put on weight, fat rarely deposits uniformly all over the body; instead, it will settle predominantly around the waist, hips, or thighs, leading to various standardized body shapes.

 Women are naturally pear-shaped, apple-shaped, triangular, or rectangular, depending on the sizes of their bones and where fat deposits.
 A few women have that classic hourglass figure.
 Some of your shape is considered genetic, while the rest depends on your hormones.

-Doctors can measure a woman’s hips and waist to determine her risk for PCOS.
-You can do it yourself at home if you have a measuring tape.
+Doctors can measure your hips and waist to determine your risk for PCOS.
+If you have a measuring tape, you can do it yourself at home.
 Measure in inches or centimeters and divide the waist circumference by the hip circumference to get a ratio.

 Studies show that a waist-hip ratio of more than 0.87 often predicts an increased risk of PCOS.
 It doesn’t prove you have the disorder but might indicate that you need further testing.
 A high waist-hip ratio often demonstrates the presence of a PCOS belly.